 - using the ‘unsubscribe’ link or ‘opt out’ link in any promotional emails;

-- updating your marketing preferences by contacting our data protection manager or by accessing the mailing preference list.
+- updating your marketing preferences by contacting our data protection manager.

 Under the legislation you may be entitled to the listed rights in certain circumstances as listed below.